OpenZeppelin/Event-Scanner/README.md

     let subscription = scanner.subscribe(filter);

-    // Start the scanner and get the token let token = scanner.start().await?;
+    // Start the scanner and get the proof let proof = scanner.start().await?;

-    // Access the stream using the token let mut stream = subscription.stream(&token);
+    // Access the stream using the proof let mut stream = subscription.stream(&proof);

     // Process messages from the stream
     while let Some(message) = stream.next().await {